DeKalb County, Georgia: History

 Until the 1960s, DeKalb was a mainly agricultural county, but as the sprawl of the metropolitan Atlanta region expanded, DeKalb became increasingly urbanized.
 Finished in 1969, the eastern half of the Interstate 285 beltway, called "the Perimeter", ringed the northeastern and southern edges of the county, placing most of it "inside the Perimeter" along with nearly all of Atlanta.
 Interstate 675 and Georgia 400 were originally planned to connect inside the Perimeter, along with the Stone Mountain Freeway (U.S. Highway 78) connecting with the Downtown Connector (a co-signment of I-75/I-85) near Moreland Avenue, destroying many neighborhoods in western DeKalb, but community opposition in the early 1970s spared them this fate of urbanization, although part of the proposed Stone Mountain Tollway later became the Freedom Parkway.
 Only Interstate 20 and Interstate 85 were successfully built through the county.
 DeKalb also became one of only two counties to approve MARTA rapid transit in the 1970s; the county now contains the east and northeast heavy rail lines.

 In April 2018, more than 350 bus drivers for DeKalb County School District went on strike over low pay and poor working conditions, resulting in seven bus drivers being fired.

-The DeKalb County seal was created in 1967, by artist Jackson Bailey.
-The design is based on a passage from Aristotle in which a comparison is made between human progress and the relay race.
-The background landscape shows planted fields, which is a tribute to DeKalb's heritage as an agrarian community and Stone Mountain, now recognized as Georgia's most popular tourist attraction.
-The date of the county's founding, 1822, is at the bottom of the seal.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 271 sqmi, of which 268 sqmi is land and 3.6 sqmi (1.3%) is water.
 The county is located within the upper Piedmont region of the state.
+The shape of DeKalb county in a way resembles a miniature Georgia itself, with similar river borders and straight lines.

 The county is crossed by the South River and numerous creeks, including Nancy Creek, Snapfinger Creek and two forks of Peachtree Creek.
 Peachtree Creek and Nancy Creek drain into the Chattahoochee River and eventually to the Gulf of Mexico.
 South River drains into the Ocmulgee River and ultimately into the Atlantic Ocean.

+In 2021, the non-profit American Rivers named DeKalb's South River the fourth-most endangered river in the United States, citing "the egregious threat that ongoing sewage pollution poses to clean water and public health."

 The southern two-thirds of DeKalb County, in a line from Druid Hills northeast to Tucker, is located in the Upper Ocmulgee River sub-basin of the Altamaha River basin, while the portion of the county north of that line is located in the Upper Chattahoochee River sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).

 Stone Mountain lies near the eastern border of the county.
 Soapstone Ridge, parallel to the southern border, was heavily quarried between 1400 and 100 BC and objects made from the soapstone have been found as far away as the Great Lakes.